maryannh/camjam-kit-1/worksheet.md

         lights.off()
     ```

-    The `TrafficLights` interface is very similar to that of an individual LED: you can use `on`, `off`, and `blink` which controls all three lights at once.
+    The `TrafficLights` interface is very similar to that of an individual LED: you can use `on`, `off`, and `blink`, all of which control all three lights at once.

 1. Try the `blink` example: